 As a brief overview, Sachchidananda is the first step in the involutionary phrase of creation and even though other different planes are created, every successive plane is saturated with these constituents of Sachchidananda (sat, chit, ananda).
-In this downward involutionary phrase of creation, nothing was created as such, but different domains or planes of consciousness were established.344 Because of the constituent reality of Sachchidananda, it implies that consciousness is always omnipresent in different guises in everything that is.
+In this downward involutionary phrase of creation, nothing was created as such, but different domains or planes of consciousness were established.
+Because of the constituent reality of Sachchidananda, it implies that consciousness is always omnipresent in different guises in everything that is.
 Sri Aurobindo asserts that the sat or being element always has a chit or Consciousness-Force (as well as Ananda or bliss) component.
 For the purpose of this study, however, the bliss aspect which is the basic motive force for creation will be left in abeyance.
-The equation is as follows: Sat \leftrightarrows Chit, or rephrased, consciousness of something: Object \leftrightarrows Consciousness, and conversely an object is never without consciousness.
+The equation is as follows: $Sat \leftrightarrows Chit$ , or rephrased, consciousness in the domain of the relative does not exist in abstraction; it is always a consciousness of something: Object $\leftrightarrows Consciousness$ , and conversely an object is never without consciousness.
 This is so because these two elements are totally integrated and a reflection of each other.
 As a consequence of this, the type of sat will

-344 I used the word 'established' rather than 'created' because that word has a softer feel to it.
+&lt;sup>344 I used the word 'established' rather than 'created' because that word has a softer feel to it.
 The field that we find ourselves in here is beyond duality and is so subtle that the use of words, which establishes the presence of something rather than a trace which is removed even before it is established, to use the terminology of Derrida, is quite inadequate.
 As best we can only get a feel of what Sri Aurobindo's reality is here.